airshipit/airshipctl/docs/source/cli/airshipctl_config_set-manifest.md

-      --metadata-path string   the metadata path to be set for this manifest --phase                  if set, enable this repository as phase repository to be used with this manifest --repo string            the name of the repository to be associated with this manifest --sub-path string        the sub path to be set for this manifest --tag string             the tag to be associated with repository in this manifest --target-path string     the target path to be set for this manifest --url string             the repository url to be associated with this manifest
+      --metadata-path string   the metadata path to be set for this manifest --phase                  if set, enable this repository as phase repository to be used with this manifest --repo string            the name of the repository to be associated with this manifest --tag string             the tag to be associated with repository in this manifest --target-path string     the target path to be set for this manifest --url string             the repository url to be associated with this manifest